Homelessness Action Legal Team

 HALT Think Tank Series

-HALT Think Tank IV: Youth Homelessness – Tuesday February 27, 2024
+HALT Think Tank: Ending Youth Homelessness – Tuesday February 27, 2024

 On a single night in 2023, 34,703 unaccompanied youth were counted as homeless.
 90.6 percent were between the ages of 18-24, the remainder were under 18.
 Nearly 41 percent of homeless youth are unsheltered.
 Every year, over millions of students attend public schools while they are experiencing homelessness.
 The numbers are increasing every year!
 Join us to learn how the Law Center has been working to address Youth Homelessness across the country and how you can get involved!